Dam: Environmental impact

 A large dam can cause the loss of entire ecospheres, including endangered and undiscovered species in the area, and the replacement of the original environment by a new inland lake.
+As a result, the construction of dams have been opposed in various countries with some, such as Tasmania's Franklin Dam project, being cancelled following environmentalist campaigns.

 Large reservoirs formed behind dams have been indicated in the contribution of seismic activity, due to changes in water load and/or the height of the water table.
 However, this is a mistaken assumption, because the relatively marginal stress attributed to the water load is orders of magnitude lesser than the force of an earthquake.
-The increased stress from the water load is insufficient to fracture the earth's crust, and thus does not increase the severity of an earthquake.
+The increased stress from the water load is insufficient to fracture the Earth's crust, and thus does not increase the severity of an earthquake.

 Dams are also found to influence global warming.
 The changing water levels in reservoirs are a source for greenhouse gases like methane.
 While dams and the water behind them cover only a small portion of earth's surface, they harbour biological activity that can produce large quantities of greenhouse gases.